In Situ Sequencing

 - High throughput due to wide-field imaging

-In situ sequencing enables localisation and quantification of more than 100 transcripts simultaneously with subcellular resolution in a single tissue section in a single experiment.
+In situ sequencing enables localization and quantification of more than 100 transcripts simultaneously with subcellular resolution in a single tissue section per experiment.

 - Initial consultation and price quote (free)

-- Discussion of the experimental design (including a customprobe design service)
+- Discussion of project/experimental design (including a custom probe design service)

-- Training session for sample preparation (generating RCA products in the tissues)
+- In house library preparation training (generating RCA products in the tissues)

-- Mapping coordinates of the gene expression on the tissue section
+- Mapping coordinates of gene expression in the tissue (primary image analysis)

 - Molecularly defined cell types

 across different types of tissue sections including fresh frozen, PFA-fixed and FFPE.